 THINGS TO DO:

-- If you have kids ages 3-15, you may want to consider signing them up for Ironkids Fun Run at 5pm on March 28 at the Oceanside Pier.
-You can register online now or at the Beach Community Center on the 27th or 28th.
+- If you have kids ages 3-14, you may want to consider signing them up for Ironkids Fun Run at 5pm on March 30 at the Oceanside Pier.
+You can register online now or at the Junior Seat Pier Ampitheater on Thursday or Friday.
 It’s a great way for the kids to feel a part of the event.

 - In Oceanside itself, you can also do the following: